vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

   * Equality of subsequent `ancestor` block hashes
   * Equality of `header.state_root` and actual `state_root`

 * When we create `StateDb` in Guest with [`StateDb::new`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/db/state.rs#L51), we compute hashes for `storage_tries` roots and `contracts` code.
-When we later try to access storage (using the [`WrapStateDb::basic_ref`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/db/wrap_state.rs#L39) function) or code (using the [`WrapStateDb::code_by_hash_ref`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/db/wrap_state.rs#L70) function), we know this data is valid because the hashes are computed properly.
-If they weren't, we wouldn't be able to access given storage or code.
+When we later try to access storage (using the [`WrapStateDb::basic_ref`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/db/wrap_state.rs#L39) function) or contract code (using the [`WrapStateDb::code_by_hash_ref`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/db/wrap_state.rs#L70) function), we know this data is valid because the hashes were computed properly.
+If they weren't, we wouldn't be able to access the given storage or code.
+Thus, storage verification is done indirectly.

-* `MerkleTrie::from_rlp_nodes` effectively verifies merkle proofs by:
-  * Calculating the hash of each node
-  * Reconstructing the tree in `MerkleTrie::resolve_trie`

 ### Error handling